What's New?

 Presented to the class by 1960 Sailors Association Inc.

-This page is the port to dock at when you return to the site after your first cruise, and you want to find out
+This page is the port to dock at when you return to the site after your first (or any) cruise, and you want to find out how it has changed.
+Come back frequently to check out new items and to access the many temporary features celebrating holidays

-how it has changed since your last one.
-Come back frequently to check out new items and to access the many temporary features celebrating holidays and commemorating other special occasions.
-(See the announcements in the Captain's Column to the right, in the comprehensive summary in the SITE HISTORY on page 2, and on page 3.)
+and commemorating other special occasions.
+(See the Captain's Column to the right or the comprehensive summary in the SITE HISTORY on page 3.)

 Other features of